martinchernyavskiy/Notes/CS/Algorithms/CS577/Discrete Maths/Lecture/DP.md

 	- Golden ration to the n
 - Use memoization, reserve array
 	- Complexity O(n)
+	- O(n^2) for bit complexity and space complexity
+	- Iterative approach allows for O(1) space complexity since we only need to know previous 2 values in the table

 ### Weighted Interval Scheduling (Agenda Problem)
 ?